cybergemm/vibe_check/README.md

 - Python 3.10, or higher.
 - pip (Python package manager).
 - Chrome browser (for its Selenium tests).
+- Flask-Migrate (for database setup; installed automatically with requirements.txt)

 ## Installation:
 1. Clone the repository: